Abdul-Sayed/angular-new-notes/notes.md

 ---

+## Folder Structure

+index.html renders AppComponent via its selector styles.css contains global styles made available to all component css files.
+Include any minified bootstrap or font-awesome imports here (after npm install)
+AppComponent wraps the entire component heirarchy via rendering component selectors in app.html.
+AppComponent is part of AppModule which is the root module.

 ## Components
 Components - building blocks of UI.
-Composed of HTML template and TS code that consists of named imports the class needs, a class decorator (class metadata) and class logic (properties and methods).
+Composed of HTML template and TS code that consists of named imports the class needs, a class decorator (class metadata) and class properties (data) and methods (logic)).
 A component can be rendered using its selector.
 The @Component decorator designates the class as an Angular service.

 ### Class variables
 Variables are declared in the root level of the class.
 They are assigned values inside methods, such as the constructor.
 Only class variables can be used in the template.
 Method variables are too nested for the template to access.